ednieuw/WordclockSelector/README.md

 or [here for a Arduino Nano.](https://github.com/ednieuw/Fibonacci-Vierkantekokerklok) with a 3D-printer design for the stick version.<br>
 And finally the latest designs for the [Arduino Nano ESP32](https://github.com/ednieuw/Fibonacci-Nano-ESP32-clock).

-The first designsare are over 10 years in operation and have a clock face with a 11 x 11 character grid and has white 2835/3528 LED-strips, an ATMEGA328 and shift registers.<br>
+The first designs are are over 10 years in operation and have a clock face with a 11 x 11 character grid and has white 2835/3528 LED-strips, an ATMEGA328 and shift registers.<br>
 Later designs were made with WS2812 RGB and SK6812 RGBW LED strips and an Arduino Nano.<br>These clocks are 30 x 30 cm.

 The four-language clock with a 25 x 25 character grid needed a 12 x 12 character grid for the French language.<br>